-3. Brainstorm: Begin brainstorming with your group about possible film ideas.
+3. Begin to brainstorm: Begin brainstorming with your group about your possible film ideas and prompt.
 Take into account the resources that you will need for each idea, including actors, props, locations, lighting/time of day, equipment, sound, scheduling, etc. Then create a storyboard and a script with your group.
 Here is an example of a storyboard template.

 4. Scheduling: Assign roles and then delegate jobs for each person.
 Set up a film schedule to make the filming process smooth and confusion-less.
 Also determine where, when, and how you will get all of the equipment you will need.

 5. Film: There are several things that you must take into account when filming.
 Check out the Tech Tips page, for more information on what goes into making a good film.

 6. Post Production: Take all of your raw footage and place it into an editing software to string it together.
 Make sure you have enough space on your computer and that you leave plenty of time to render and upload your video.
 Don’t underestimate the editing process!
 Leave several days to look over and re-edit the video.
 You might even need to re-film certain scenes of your film, so leave plenty of time to edit.

 You can also add special effects through programs like Adobe After Effects or Premiere Pro.
 Make sure that your audio is clear and noiseless as well.
 It should match your footage and not be a distraction to your video.
 Check out the Tech Tips page for more information on editing.